Find out about how to access the Framework for additional temporary OH staffing support, and much more in our October

 Membership of the National Occupational Health Clinical benchmarking tool MoHaWK

 The system was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
 These are augmented by other measures that provide a fuller picture of the service provided by occupational health units.
 The approach is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.

-MoHaWK is provided by Syngentis.
+MoHaWK is managed by the Faculty of Occupational Medicine.
 All Network members will have access to MoHaWK as part of their Network membership package

 Monthly briefings on the latest developments within the fast moving world of NHS Health and Wellbeing

 85% of members value the monthly briefing.
 The monthly e-bulletin compiled by Syngentis, enables members to keep up to date on new developments and opportunities in OH policy.
 Each issue of the bulletin opens with a message from the Network Chair.

 Access to the members’ resource area of the Network website

 Clinical skills update training

 Regular clinical updates are critical to assure clinical competence and help meet the challenging requirements of SEQOHS and NHSLA.
 The NHS Health at Work Network has negotiated a benefit with Stephen Karmy from SJK Scientifics and Legal Experience Training, which offers discounts only available to Network members.

 SJK Scientifics offer a package delivered in your training facility, of a tailored one-day audiometry update course at a cost of £1,000 for up to 6 participants, £1400 for up to 9 delegates and £1800 for up to 12 delegates.
 This equates to a saving of at least 30% on the public open course delegate cost.

 Members can organise courses and offer spare places to other health professionals and neighbouring services.